edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

     -   **Equals:** A request satisfies this condition when an exact match to the specified value is found.
     -   **Does Not Equal:** A request satisfies this condition when an exact match to the specified value is not found.
-    -   **Matches:** A request satisfies this condition when it contains a value that matches the regular expression defined within the **Match Value** option.
+    -   **Matches:** A request satisfies this condition when it contains a value that matches the [Perl-compatible regular expression](https://pcre.org/) defined within the **Match Value** option.
-    -   **Does Not Match:**  A request satisfies this condition when it contains a value that does not match the regular expression defined within the **Match Value** option.
+    -   **Does Not Match:**  A request satisfies this condition when it contains a value that does not match the Perl-compatible regular expression defined within the **Match Value** option.
     -   **In:** A request satisfies this condition when an exact match to one of the values defined within the **Match Value** option is found.
     -   **Not In:** A request satisfies this condition when an exact match to one of the values defined within the **Match Value** option is not found.